blmstrm/loudmoauth/README.md

 # Loudmoauth

-`Loudmoauth` is ment to be a library for managing ouath2 client tokens independt of what service one is using.
+Loudmoauth is ment to be a library for managing ouath2 client tokens independently of what service one is using.

 ## Usage
-Supply a `map` with the following parameters:
+Supply a map with the following keys:
   ```Clojure
   {:base-url "https://www.example.com"
   :client-id "34jfkdl3...4fjdl2"